Skip to content

 Illustration of block with Powershell logo

 PowerShell has hundreds of cmdlets that let you control everything from services to registry settings, and that includes network configuration.
-Here are the core cmdlets you’ll use manage your network configuration.
+Here are the core PowerShell cmdlets you’ll use to manage network configuration on Windows.

-Get-NetAdapter: The Get-NetAdapter cmdlet returns your network adapter information.
-This could be something like an ethernet, Wi-Fi, or Bluetooth adapter.
+Get-NetAdapter: The Get-NetAdapter cmdlet returns information about your network adapters, including Ethernet, Wi-Fi, and Bluetooth interfaces.

 PowerShell window displaying output from the Get-NetAdapter cmdlet, listing network adapters including Ethernet, Bluetooth, USB Ethernet, and Wi-Fi, along with their status, interface index, MAC address, and link speed.